Showing posts with label gold. Show all posts

 courtesy of the University of Wyoming.

-Soke Hausel teaching an advanced karate clinic - Hakutsuru Shorin-Ryu - karate of the
+Soke Hausel teaches advanced karate clinic in the art of Hakutsuru Shorin-Ryu (

 University of Wyoming.